underlay/underworld/MESSAGES.md

 }
 ```

-This is because there's little-to-no agreement on how or whether to use HTTP URLs as RDF URIs, and it often leads to more harm than good.
+This is because there is little-to-no agreement on how or whether to use HTTP URLs as RDF URIs, and it often leads to more harm than good.
 Do they refer to the webpage?
 The website as a whole?
 The entity behind the website? `http` or `https`?
 Trailing slash??
-Fragments??? _The RDF data model successfully describes the world to an extent proportional to the consensus achieved by its users on the referents of its identifiers_, and carelessly guessing at URIs for entities dilutes the effective utility of everyone's data.
+Fragments?? _The RDF data model successfully describes the world to an extent proportional to the consensus achieved by its users on the referents of its identifiers_, and carelessly guessing at URIs for entities dilutes the effective utility of everyone's data.

 Instead, unless an explicit URI is publicly and visibly associated with an entity _with the express purpose of usage within RDF_, users should fall back to using blank nodes.
 No such explicit linked data URI is published by the New York Times, so a better provenance representation would be: